Norwegian Wood

 world."

 We came to a stop and stood in the silent forest, listening.
-I tumbled
+I

 pinecones and cicada shells with my toecap, then looked up at the